tracyvincent/prime_group_jq_01/README.md

 and the ‘market price’ of each.
 This information will need to be displayed in a meaningful way on the DOM.

 Every 15 seconds, the prices should change however, and with it, the listed price on the DOM.
-Specifically, the market price of each of the items should fluctuate up or down 50 cents with each 15 second interval.
+Specifically, the market price of each of the items should fluctuate up or down 50 cents (between 1 cent and 50 cents) with each 15 second interval.
 Any given fruit is not allowed to go below a cost of 50 cents, or above the cost of 9 dollars and 99 cents.

 The information displayed for each of the fruit should have a ‘button like’ functionality where the user can